 Juan G. R., Juan G. R. and Juan P. J. A. Global warming, forest fires and it disastrous effects in 2019.
 Water and Irrigation Vol.: 10, No. 1: 21-24, October 15, 2019, Spain.

-Worldwide there are more than 11 million ha affected by forest fires in 2019.
+Worldwide there are more than 14 million ha affected by forest fires in 2019.
 The Amazon has an area of 4.8 million hectares affected by forest fires between Bolivia, Brazil and Paraguay.
+Australia report more than 4.0 million ha by forest fire.
 In Siberia, Russia has been razed 3.0 million ha.
 In India 1.3 million ha caught fire.
 In addition every year they burn in Africa at the end of the dry season of 300 to 350 million Since they mainly affect pastures and land dedicated to crops, the fires are caused by farmers who use fire as an agricultural technique, in areas with few resources and non-mechanized agriculture, providing large emissions of harmful gases into the atmosphere.
 It is easy to understand that at the current rate of ruthless deforestation of forests, global warming and forest fires caused by the impact of human activity it does not allow long-term sustainable development.
 It is necessary to increase reforestation, reduce forest fires, to take measures to protect wildlife, flora, humanity and the planet Earth from extermination.

 — Bolivia.
 The country most affected by forest fires in South America has been Bolivia.
 This year the flame have extended until September 15 to 4.1 million hectares approximately double what was recorded three years ago according to local sources